allenwjx/jungle/jungle-archetype/src/main/resources/archetype-resources/webdocs/static/js/plugins/bootstrap-toastr/README.md

 	// Display a warning toast, with no title toastr.warning('My name is Inigo Montoya.
 You killed my father, prepare to die!')

-	// Display a success toast, with a title toastr.success('Have fun storming the castle!', 'Miracle Max Says')
+	// Display a detailSuccess toast, with a title toastr.success('Have fun storming the castle!', 'Miracle Max Says')

 	// Display an error toast, with a title